antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ### A dive into CMS1: MSI / MSS in CRC

-In one the previous tasks we have introduced the R2 platform and looked at differences between Normal and Colon tissue by looking at differentially expressed genes.
-For many cancers types it is important to focus on subtyping meaning identifying subgroups within CRC datasets R2 is hosting.
-As already discussed, CRC has 4 CMS subtypes, one of the characteristics of CMS I, is MSI instability.
+Let's try to understand better what is going on in CMS 1.
+One of the characteristics of CMS I, is MSI instability.

 The genomic instability in colon cancer can be divided into at least two major types, microsatellite instability (MSI) or chromosomal instability (CIN).
 Microsatellite instability (MSI) is caused by mutations in DNA mismatch repair genes such as MLH1, MSH2, MSH6, and PMS2, and it is found in 10% to 15% of sporadic colorectal cancers (CRCs).
 The presence of MSI predicts a good outcome in colorectal cancer.